pomy97/abgrund/README.md

 The only places I upload my projects are on [Curseforge](https://legacy.curseforge.com/members/pomy97/projects) and [Modrinth](https://modrinth.com/user/pomy97)

 # N2S

-random patch in Dead Valley (remove pale oak moss decoration from bush) first thought was: how do I get my butt outta senken? not: i need a map to find the temple shroom vines look weird spawning on stone - do check for WARPED FUNGUS no food in dripstone desert or bluecaps make rabbits white so they're easier to see. they camoflague too well
+# first thought was: how do I get my butt outta senken? not: i need a map to find the temple

+- abyss houses generate in other biomes because sure

+- bunnies for dripstone
+- mushrooms for bluecap

+DAY 2 THOUGHT PROCESS
+ok so i need to get some actual food crossbow would be cool, there was skeleton in dripstone desert found a house for food cus those things had BRED

+fishing mode is cool
+naturally spawning spiders to explain string source in chests

+stone enclosed lava generating in bastalt flats + sable plains

+basalt barrens and dripstone desert are BORRRING lack of paper

+sable plains have that horror aspect because phantoms and tall grass CANT SEE THE SHEEP IN THE PLAINS

+add water to sable plains + sable forest saturate dripstone desert with water + rename dripstone desert to something NOT desert rainin in limbo????? (cant to nothing about it + it's not that bad)

+Phantoms in limbo drop rotten flesh limbo skeletons have 100% chance to drop a bone upon death add clay to limbo to explain the POTS

+add randomly enchanted books and gear to limbo loot tables - vanilla w/ mending ant such

+explain glowstone in abgrund OR replace glowstone in altar with shroomlight

+rename dead valley to dead marshlands make secondary noisemap for texturing bluecap forest NOT AS DEEP

+occational lag

+make tower loot table for temple better and NOT HOT GARBAGE

+~5:22:00 blur video please :3